Geffreyvanderbos/geffre/src/note/unlinked-notes-in-obsidian.md

 -/\[\[[a-zA-Z0-9 \-\|\.,]+\]\]/
 ```

-Searching specific folders only is simple, as well.
+Searching specific folders is simple, as well.
 The query is:

 ```regex
 path:"YOURFOLDERHERE"  -/\[\[[a-zA-Z0-9 \-\|\.,]+\]\]/